intel/visual-quality-inspection/README.md

 Using Transfer Learning Tool based fine-tuning:

-In finetuning.yaml, change 'fine_tune' flag to true, if you downloaded the data from [DataSet](#DataSet) change ./data/ to ./mvtec_dataset/ and set the simsiam/cutpaste settings accordingly.
+In finetuning.yaml, set 'fine_tune' flag to true.
+If you downloaded the data from [DataSet](#DataSet) change ./data/ to ./mvtec_dataset/ and set the pretrained/simsiam/cutpaste settings accordingly.
-Change other settings in finetuning.yaml to run different configurations.
+Change other settings as intended in finetuning.yaml to run different configurations.
 ```
 python anomaly_detection.py --config_file ./configs/finetuning.yaml
 ```